captionpoint/captionpoint-plays/S-PARADOX-SCRATCH.md

 ---

 Hurts like a bitch.

+---

-frantic knocking is heard on the back door.
+[frantic knocking is heard on the back door]

 ---

 ---